 …You have an extraordinary Michigan Bed and Breakfast stay!

-Five MBBA innkeepers are a culinary-trained chefs
+Four MBBA innkeepers are a culinary-trained chefs

-Five of our Quality Assured MBBA members are formally trained chefs, each with a fun story highlighted below.
+Four of our Quality Assured MBBA members are formally trained chefs, each with a fun story highlighted below.
 We have included a sixth inn in this culinary category and while the innkeeper did not have formal training, she is so talented that she has taught many chef classes.
 Whether you enjoy savory or sweet breakfast, these innkeepers have the formal training to create a bed and breakfast foodie experience like non-other.
 So follow along and book a stay at your favorite.
 We’ve presented each inn that has a culinary-trained chef alphabetically to show no favorites.

 #1 Featured Inn with culinary-trained chefs